Description: Z:\wordmark.gif

 Hotel Lobby and Sights

 Transit Loft-Hotel - Students are housed 3-5 to a room (single beds).
-The hotel provides private showers, a large breakfast with cold cuts, free Internet in the lobby and is close to a city tram stop and a variety of ethnic restaurants.
+The hotel provides private showers, a large breakfast with cold cuts and is close to a city tram stop and a variety of ethnic restaurants.
 The lobby/bar is open 24/7.
 Rooms are on the fifth floor.
+Internet has been spotty in the past, so plan on spending 30-euros ($35) on-site for a reliable Telekom connection.

-Two tours, including a five-hour, eight-mile bike excursion, will introduce students to Berlin during the first days of their two-week adventure documenting Germany's capital.
-German language proficiency is NOT a requirement for the course, listed as JOU4930.
-The farewell dinner is in the soaring Tele Cafe', a revolving restaurant high above Berlin in the TV Tower (lower left photo).
+Two tours, including a five-hour, 8-to-12-mile bike excursion, will introduce students to Berlin during the first days of their two-week adventure documenting Germany's capital.
+German language proficiency is NOT a requirement for the course.
+The farewell dinner is in "Sphere," a rotating restaurant high above Berlin in the soaring TV Tower (lower left photo).

 SOME FREQUENTLY ASKED QUESTIONS

 2. What are the exact dates and times?
-Everyone should be at the hotel for a 5 p.m. meeting on Friday, May 18.
-Most people will depart the USA on overnight flights on Thursday, May 17.
-The farewell group dinner is Wednesday, May 30, which is our last night at the hotel.
-You check-out on the morning of May 31 (Thursday). – DO NOT BUY YOUR PLANE TICKET until all 12 participants have been confirmed as “accepted” for the course, just in case the course would be cancelled.
+Everyone should be at the hotel ready to leave for a 7 p.m. dinner on Friday, May 15.
+Most people will depart the USA on overnight flights Thursday, May 14.
+The farewell group dinner is Wednesday, May 27, which is our last night at the hotel.
+You check-out on the morning of May 28 (Thursday). – DO NOT BUY YOUR PLANE TICKET until all 15 participants have been confirmed as “accepted” for the course, just in case the course would be cancelled.

 3. What is not included in the program price?
-As mentioned, airfare is not included because some students will travel on frequent-flyer miles, or may choose to spend extra time in Europe before or after.
-Continental and Delta airfare prices run about $1,100 out of Orlando and Jacksonville.
-Any meals besides breakfast at the hotel and the five group meals are not included in the program fee.
-Extra tours, phone calls, souvenirs, taxis, Internet access, etc., are your responsibility.
+As mentioned, airfare is not included because some students will travel on frequent-flyer miles, or may choose to spend extra time in Europe after the course.
+Checking in September 2019, round-trip airfare from Orlando was about $1,100.
+Any meals besides breakfasts at the hotel and the five group meals are not included in the program fee.
+Extra tours, phone calls, souvenirs, taxis, extra Internet access, etc., are your responsibility.

 4. What is the course structure?
-Everyone will photograph or report on a particular subject during the stay in Berlin.
-Days in May are long -- sun-up is about 4:30 a.m. and it sets at 9:30 p.m.
-Everyone submits 20 photographs and one 90-second audio track for a picture story to be presented in Soundslides.
-Also, a 100-word written story.
-Material will be posted online from Berlin.
-Everyone submits five good random photographs and updates a blog on the trip.
-Professor Freeman will provide individual coaching of your work and we will have several group sessions talk about everyone’s progress in a supportive manner.
-The course will be listed as "off-book" for Summer A. Do not sign up for JOU4930 online with ISIS.
-Official sign-up will happen through the department of journalism office, after your application is approved by Prof. Freeman and the UF International Center.
+We don't hold formal class meetings, but meet one-on-one and in small groups often.
+No scheduled course activities start before 11 a.m. most days.
+Everyone will photograph and report on a particular subject during the stay in Berlin.
+Days in May are long -- sun-up is about 4:30 a.m. and it sets at 9:45 p.m.
+Everyone turns 20-30 photographs and a 90-second audio track into a picture story to be presented as a slideshow.
+Also, you’ll write a 150-word story for publishing in the book of projects.
+Everyone submits 10 good random photographs and updates a blog on the trip.
+Click here to see the 2019 website of students’ projects.
+Material will be submitted in Berlin.
+Professor Freeman will provide individual coaching of your work and we will have small group sessions to talk about everyone’s progress in a supportive manner.
+The course will be listed as "off-book" for Summer A. Do not sign up for JOU4930 or MMC6905 online.
+Official enrollment will happen through the department of journalism office, after your application is approved by Prof. Freeman and the UFIC.

 5. Is there any “free time?”
-Yes, we usually have one group activity most days, but many hours during the evening are free-time.
+Yes, we usually have one required group activity most days, but many hours during the evening are free-time.
 Coursework is of course your first responsibility, not tourism.
+You’ll do best by remaining flexible and open to changes.
+Again, all coursework is due before you depart Berlin.

 6. Do we meet as a class before the trip?
-Yes, once the group is finalized, Professor Freeman will set up one or two meetings before the spring 2012 semester ends.
-We’ll discuss possible themes and topics and hear briefly about the history of Berlin.
-You’ll also receive some handouts to read.
+Yes, once the group is finalized, Professor Freeman will set up two meetings at UF before the spring 2020 semester ends.
+We’ll discuss possible themes, hear briefly about the history of Berlin and discuss expectations plus software.
+You’ll also discuss movies to watch.
 We won't meet formally after the trip, but you must maintain email contact.

 8. Can students go on the trip if they haven't taken a photo class?
 Yes, you'll get a crash course in quality photojournalism to produce your “words and pictures” packages.